 But birds are more than something to look at.
 You can’t watch them for long before wanting to know more about them: What kind of bird is that?
 Why do they come at certain times of day?
 How do they know to take turns?
 There are plenty of books on bird feeding, so I will just give you one piece of advice.
 Don’t buy the cheapest seed mix you can find.
 Buy black oil sunflower seed.
 If the birds don’t ignore the cheap mix altogether, they will pick the sunflower seed out of it and just make a mess of the rest.
 They will make a mess, anyway, so here’s a second piece of advice: Don’t hang the bird feeder over an area where you don’t want bird poop and seed shells.
 Wait–make that three pieces of advice: if you know a bear frequents your neighborhood, better think twice about putting out bird seed.
 Bears love bird seed.

 7Cut Flower Therapy I used to think cut flowers were only for rich people, but now I know that cut flowers are a frugal luxury.
 In terms of bang-for-the-buck, they are a more potent mood lifter than–well, just about anything I can think of.
-Dee Nash has some great tips on making the best arrangement from your supermarket bouquet.
-And every week, Debra Prinzing writes about a new floral arrangement made with locally-bought and -found flowers, to tie in with her book, Slow Flowers: Four Seasons of Locally Grown Bouquets from the Garden, Meadow and Farm.
+Take a lesson from Debra Prinzing, who challenged herself to come up with a new floral arrangement made with locally-bought and -found flowers every week for a year, to tie in with her book, Slow Flowers: Four Seasons of Locally Grown Bouquets from the Garden, Meadow and Farm.
 Her off-white arrangement for week one is elegant but doable, even if you have a wait a few more weeks here for pussy willows to show up in the market.
 If buying cut flowers just seems too wasteful to you, consider a pot of forced flowers, such as these narcissus pictured above that jumped into my grocery cart last week.
 Or, see number eight.

 9 Outdoor Exercise Therapy Grab every chance you get this winter to get some sunshine.
 Unless the weather service has issued a wind-chill or extreme cold warning, don’t let cold be your excuse.
 No time?
 Use your lunch break.
 Icy surfaces?
 Get some Yaktrax (pictured at right).
 Snow too deep?
 Snowshoes!
 There’s no sense being in denial–it’s cold in winter and you need to gradually build up a collection of clothing and equipment to deal with it.
 If you have a couple of hours to spare, get yourself to the nearest botanical garden or local park, as Gail from Clay and Limestone suggests.
 There are certain to be cleared walkways there and plants and wildlife that you don’t see in your own backyard.
 The change of scenery will do you good.